dyyfk/weiqi-fullstack/README.md

 ## Special thanks
 * **Ryan Liang** - *Help with CSS styling and troubleshooting* - [xmomowan](https://github.com/xmomowan)
 * **Yuhen Chen** - *UI Design* - [TheAlmightyHelix](https://github.com/TheAlmightyHelix)

-# solved issues:

-1. ~Google routes cannot redirect~
-2. ~Users do not have a default avatar~
-3. ~User fields are inconsistent in the MongoDB database~
-4. ~Backend will return a null user~
-5. ~MongoDB will return the password to the front-end~
-6. ~Add pagination of the roomlist~
-7. ~Links on the headers will disapper if the width is too small~

 # how I did it
 ## Frontend